vchpp/livingwell/README.md

 Additional users can opt-in to the Mosio study, and therefore also receive updates

-External participants tracked with cookies[:rct] =7xxx
+External participants tracked with cookies[:dt] =7xxx
 People who sign up need to be assigned a 7xxx cookie Needs to check if the number has already been added to remove duplicates